About Environment Georgia

 - Go Solar, Atlanta!
 With more than 2,800 hours of sunlight a year, Atlanta has vast untapped potential for solar energy.
 In the past year, Environment Georgia researchers crunched the numbers for what our solar potential could mean for the city.
 We hope that serious solar leadership in Atlanta will be the jumpstart that is needed to make Georgia and the South a solar leader in the coming decades.

-- Our Water, Our Future.
+- Protect Georgia's Rivers.
 In the past, shortsighted legal decisions have left thousands of miles of Georgia's rivers and streams vulnerable to pollution and development, putting the drinking water of thousands of Georgians at risk.
-But in 2012, we fought back to make sure the Clean Water Act applies to all our state's waterways and special interests stay out of the way.
+In 2013, we came closer than ever to our biggest clean water victory in decades when President Obama took a much-needed step to close loopholes in the Clean Water Act that give polluters free rein to exploit the waters we love.